Compositional Scene Understanding through Inverse Generative Modeling: Appendix

 \section{Appendix}

-In the Appendix, we first present additional results for various scene understanding tasks in \sect{sect:additional_results}.
-Next, we conduct further experiments in \sect{sect:additional_experiments}, and provide dataset details in \sect{sect:appendix_dataset}, training details in \sect{sect:training}, and baseline details in \sect{sect:appendix_baseline}.
+In the Appendix, we first present more details regarding the factorization of probability distribution in \sect{sect:pdf_factorization}.
+Next, we show additional results for various scene understanding tasks in \sect{sect:additional_results}, conduct further experiments in \sect{sect:additional_experiments}, and provide dataset details in \sect{sect:appendix_dataset}, training details in \sect{sect:training}, and baseline details in \sect{sect:appendix_baseline}.
 Finally, we discuss potential extensions of our approach in \sect{sect:future_work}.